open-simh/.github/docs/simdocs/simh_doc.md

 devices do not.
 If a file is attached read only, its contents can be examined but not modified.

-If the --a switch is specified, is a sequential output only device (like a line printer, paper tape punch, etc.), the file being attached will be opened in append mode thus adding to any existing file data beyond what may have already been there.
+If the –a switch is specified, is a sequential output only device (like a line printer, paper tape punch, etc.), the file being attached will be opened in append mode thus adding to any existing file data beyond what may have already been there.